For Every Season of Your Life

 -

-We recognize that Black, Indigenous, People of Color (BIPOC) and LGBTQIA+ individuals often face unique challenges that impact mental health and overall well-being.
+Black, Indigenous, People of Color (BIPOC) and LGBTQIA+ individuals often face unique challenges that impact mental health and overall well-being.
 These can include systemic discrimination, racism, homophobia, transphobia, microaggressions, family rejection, and barriers to accessing affirming care.
 The weight of these experiences can contribute to stress, anxiety, depression, identity struggles, and feelings of isolation.

 -